DanteAlighierin/foot/README.md

 when starting your Wayland compositor (i.e. logging in to your desktop), and then run `footclient` instead of `foot` whenever you want to launch a new terminal.

+## URLs

+Foot supports URL detection.
+But, unlike many other terminal emulators, where URLs are highlighted when they are hovered and opened by clicking on them, foot uses a keyboard driven approach.

+Pressing <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>u</kbd> enters _“URL
+mode”_, where all currently visible URLs are underlined, and is associated with a _“jump-label”_.
+The jump-label indicates the _key sequence_ (e.g. **”AF”**) to use to activate the URL.

+The key binding can, of course, be customized, like all other key bindings in foot.
+See `show-urls-launch` and `show-urls-copy` in the `foot.ini` man page.

+`show-urls-launch` by default opens the URL with `xdg-open`.
+This can be changed with the `url-launch` option.

+`show-urls-copy` is an alternative to `show-urls-launch`, that changes what activating an URL _does_; instead of opening it, it copies it to the clipboard.
+It is unbound by default.

+Both the jump label colors, and the URL underline color can be configured, independently.

 ## Alt/meta